 - In a small bowl, mix sliced strawberries, sugar, and orange zest (optional) until well coated.
 Allow to sit about 30 minutes, and stir a few times, until the strawberries release their juice and the sugar is well dissolved.
 Mash a few of the strawberries with a wooden spoon.
-If more syrup is needed, add a Tbsp of water.
+If more syrup is needed, add a tablespoon of water.

 - In a small bowl or ramekin, sprinkle the gelatin powder over the water.
 Stir to moisten and allow to sit for a 3-5 minutes.
 Microwave 20-30 seconds until the gelatin is dissolved and liquid.
 Set aside to cool.